AngleProtocol/angle-docs/core-module/other-aspects/oracles.md

 - Angle combines Uniswap V3 Time Weighted Average Price \(TWAP\) using a 10 minutes time window with Chainlink oracles to provide price feeds for each collateral/stablecoin pair.
 - If Uniswap's value differs from that of Chainlink, the protocol chooses the value which is most at its advantage.
+- Angle Core Module may be paused for the 2 blocks following each oracle update to allow whitelisted arbitrageurs to arb agEUR and share profits with the protocol

 ## 🔮 Angle's Need for Oracles

 Angle Protocol lets people swap their collateral against the protocol's native stablecoins \(minting\).
 It also allows Hedging Agents to take leveraged long positions through perpetual futures on a collateral/stablecoin pair.
 The protocol needs to be able to access price feeds for all the supported collateral/stablecoin pairs: it does so using oracles.

-For instance, if EUR and CHF stablecoins are supported, and if, for each of these, wETH and wBTC are used as collateral, then the protocol needs to be able to have the following oracle feeds: wBTC/EUR, wBTC/CHF, wETH/EUR, wETH/CHF.

 ## 🎨 Angle's Oracle Design

 Angle uses a combination of Chainlink and Uniswap V3 TWAP oracles with a 10 minutes time window.
-The idea is that whenever there is a need for an oracle value, the protocol chooses between the output of the Uniswap feed and the Chainlink feed that is most at the advantage of the protocol.
+Whenever there is a need for an oracle value, the protocol chooses between the output of the Uniswap feed and the Chainlink feed that is most at the advantage of the protocol.

 For instance, for a mint transaction using collateral, Angle keeps the lowest value between Chainlink and Uniswap.
 But for a burn transaction, the protocol keeps the highest one.
 If Uniswap's feed price for 1 wETH is 1000€ and if Chainlink's feed price is 990 €.
 Then, a user could get 990 agEUR with 1 wETH, and 1 wETH from 1000 agEUR.